Methods, signs and prevention tools

 Money laundering involves filtering income from illegal activities through legitimate transactions, disguising its source and preventing detection by the authorities.
 Property purchases can be an effective way to launder funds, as they tend to involve large sums of money changing hands, complex transactions and little oversight.

-That’s one of the reasons New Zealand’s anti-money-laundering (AML) regulations were expanded in 2018 – take a look at our AML for Real Estate explainer here.
-For real estate agents, compliance with the new laws is a given, but it’s also essential to have a good grasp on the issue – how money laundering works, red flags to spot and effective prevention strategies.
+For real estate agents, it’s essential to have a good grasp on the issue – how money laundering works, red flags to spot and effective prevention strategies.

 Here’s our brief guide to get you started:

 Criminals use real estate transactions to launder money in several ways, including using third parties to buy property, filtering cash through a mortgage or renters, or simply buying and reselling quickly to legitimise funds.